 The days of dreaming about computers that act just like humans do are over.
 Owing to the on-going development of artificial intelligence, we’re getting closer and closer to making computer vision a part of our daily lives.
 This technology is already present in many areas, and it continuously helps us in many mundane or complicated tasks by doing it faster and more efficiently.

 So, what’s computer vision?
 How does it work?
 What are its applications, and how they impact various industries?
 What image processing got to do with computer vision?

-In this article, you’ll learn about computer vision basics and its impact on the real world.
-You’ll get to know the industries in which it works and the benefits it gives.
+This article is an introduction to computer vision (CV) – you’ll learn about its basics and the impact on the real world.
+You’ll get to know the industries in which computer vision works and the benefits it gives.
 Moreover, I’ll distinguish computer vision from its related field – image processing.
 How are they different?

 Computer vision (CV) is a subset of AI and machine learning that enables machines to identify, interpret and label objects within images and videos.
 It detects and understands the visual world, using software algorithms.
 This process is very similar to how people see things.
 How is this possible?
 Computers recognize patterns in pixels and match them with the already validated images.
 It’s one of the most used solutions of computer vision.

 Now, the systems are more accurate than ever.
 Thanks to a large amount of data that we share online every day, we can train CV and improve it even more.

 Computer vision, as every subset of AI, brings many values and facilitates many procedures.
 So what are its advantages?